Comfort food around Osceola: soups, pies, and plates that hit the spot

 - La Cocina de Ana for take-home desserts like tres leches, flan, and cookies you can plate after dinner.
 Order sizes range from tiny to party-ready.

-Check hours the day you go.
-Winter schedules can shift.
+Check hours for restaurants and eateries the day you go.
+Schedules can shift.

 More from the Hotels in Osceola Iowa Blog